ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 if it rejects the mapping, the receiver MUST respond by sending a COMPRESSION_CLOSE capsule with the context ID set to the one from the received COMPRESSION_ASSIGN capsule

-The client or proxy MAY choose to unregister any context IDs that it registered or was registered with it respectively using COMPRESSION_CLOSE (For example when a mapping is unused for a long time).
+The client or proxy MAY choose to close any context contexts that it registered or was registered with it respectively using COMPRESSION_CLOSE (For example when a mapping is unused for a long time).
 Another potential use is
 {{restrictingips}}.